 A civic engaging piece about the relationship between humans and landscapes

-HØST (HARVEST) is a civic-engaging performance that deals with the relationship between the rural landscapes and the human beings, who inhabits it.
+HØST (HARVEST) is a civic-engaging performance that deals with the relationship between rural landscapes and the human beings, who inhabits them.

 The performance is produced in collaboration with two Danish villages from the western part of Denmark, and is created by a number of artists with a personal relationship with this part of the country.

-The performance deals with the themes of physical labor, social structures, agriculture and the political ideologies, that shapes the landscapes that surrounds us.
-The focus is on the bodies’ physical tillage of the soil and the intentionally, as well as the non-intentionally ecosystems, that develops in connection with the cultivation of the earth.
+The performance deals with the themes of physical labor, social structures, agriculture and the political ideologies that shape the landscapes which surrounds us.
+The focus is on the bodies’ physical tillage of the soil and the intentional as well as the unintentional ecosystems, that develop in connection with the cultivation of the soil.

 It is a highly unusual piece, where you will experience a performative interpretation of the harvest of living crops on stage.

 The performance is set to premiere in the spring på 2021

 Choreographer: Tina Tarpgaard